scott-good/sofy-docs/docs/topics/Using Solutions/accessing_solutions_programmatically.md

 ```

-The JWT will be valid for 5 minutes, then will expire, and re-authentication will be necessary.
+The JWT will be valid for 5 minutes and then will expire, after which re-authentication will be necessary.
 If you wish to query the expiry time of the token, the code below shows how to do that using the Auth0 java-jwt library.

 ```
 import com.auth0.jwt.JWT;